May 2012 - Tuscany, 12-night Med Cruise, and Rome

 Our plan for today was to visit Trastevere and the Jewish Quarter.
-However because of the rain we did not leave our hotel until after 4pm, so we scrapped the Jewish quarter from our plan.
-Trastevere [trahs-TAY-veh-ray], meaning across (tras) the Tiber (Tevere) River - was long a colorful working-class neighborhood, but now it has become trendy, with B&B's, vacations rentals and new restaurants attracting tourists.
+However, because of the rain, we did not leave our hotel until after 4pm, so we scrapped the Jewish quarter from our plan.
+Trastevere [trahs-TAY-veh-ray], meaning across (tras) the Tiber (Tevere) River - was long a colorful working-class neighborhood, but now it has become trendy, with B&B's, vacation rentals and new restaurants attracting tourists.

-When we got to the Tiber River at 5pm the traffic noise from both banks of the river were deafening.
+When we got to the Tiber River at 5pm, the traffic noise from both banks of the river was deafening.
 We did not think we'd be able to hear our IPod clearly even with earbuds.
 So we scrapped the plan to follow Rick's audio guide and just walked with a map in hand instead.
-The major tourist sight is the Santa Maria in Trastevere church - since the 4th century, and is one of the oldest churches in Rome.
-Maybe it was the rain and dark cloud, or we did not walk on the right streets, we did not come away loving Trastevere - some of the streets looked "scruffy" to us.
-We'll definitely give Trastevere another try next time when we are in Rome, perhaps a sunny day will make all the difference.
+The major tourist sight is the Santa Maria in Trastevere church - since the 4th century, and it is one of the oldest churches in Rome.
+Maybe it was the rain and dark clouds, or we did not walk on the right streets, we did not come away loving Trastevere - some of the streets looked "scruffy" to us.
+We'll definitely give Trastevere another try next time when we are in Rome.
+Perhaps a sunny day will make all the difference.

-We also walked past by two landmarks in the Jewish quarter: the Teatro Marcello completed in 13BC; and the Synagogue completed in 1904.
-Looking at these two monuments proudly standing side-by-side like two persevering giants, we could not help but feeling in awe.
+We also walked past two landmarks in the Jewish quarter: the Teatro Marcello completed in 13BC; and the Synagogue, completed in 1904.
+Looking at these two monuments proudly standing side-by-side like two persevering giants, we could not help but feel in awe.